lwiniwar/alsNet/README.md

 ## alsNet: Classification of 3D Point Clouds using Deep Neural Networks

-This is the code repository accompanying the diploma thesis that was carried out at the <a href="photo.geo.tuwien.ac.at">Research Group Photogrammetry</a> of TU Wien under the same name.
+This is the code repository accompanying the diploma thesis that was carried out at the <a href="https://photo.geo.tuwien.ac.at">Research Group Photogrammetry</a> of TU Wien under the same name.

 *alsNet* is a neural network framework for classification of point clouds acquired by airborne laser scanning.